ro-berto/build/scripts/slave/README.recipes.md

 Test to ensure the validity of the entries within TRYBOTS.

-Each entry in the TRYBOTS dict will be checked to ensure chromium_tests.trybot_steps can be called with the mastername and buildername properties set for the entry.
+Each entry in the TRYBOTS dict will be checked to ensure chromium_tests.trybot_steps can be called with the input set as it would be when the try builder runs.

 &mdash; **def [RunSteps](/scripts/slave/recipe_modules/chromium_tests/tests/trybots.py#25)(api):**
 ### *recipes* / [chromium\_trybot](/scripts/slave/recipes/chromium_trybot.py)